Backyard Bores are your water bore and geotech drilling specialists in the Mackay region, from Bowen to Rockhampton and west to Clermont since 2002

 6. My bore water is causing brown/orange stains on my pump/fence/house/driveway?

-We can provide an excellent solution using an ultrasonic device to keep the bacteria from growing.
+We can provide an excellent long term solution using a patented ultrasonic device to keep the bacteria from growing.
 This cutting edge technology is available now.

 7. After the recent floods/earthquakes/cyclones, my bore/pump has stopped working, is this possible and can I claim it on household insurance?